Airbnb (ABNB)

 14. Is Now The Time To Buy Airbnb?

-Airbnb is a rock-solid business worth owning.
-For starters, its revenue growth was impressive over the last three years.
+There are several reasons why we think Airbnb is a great business.
+First of all, the company’s revenue growth was solid over the last three years.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive EBITDA margins show it has a highly efficient business model.